rokib572/cafe-manager/README.md

 POST     api/cafe: Create new cafe
 PUT      api/cafe: Update an existing cafe
 GET      api/cafe: Retrieve a list of cafe
-DELETE   api/cafe: Delete an existing cafe
+GET      api/cafe/{cafeId}: Retrieve a list of employess of a specific cafe DELETE   api/cafe: Delete an existing cafe

 POST     api/employee: Create new employee